ryankrum/dde-documentation/poisson.1d.exactBC.rst

 We also compute the :math:`L^2` relative error as a metric during training.

-We then train the model for 30000 iterations:
+We then train the model for 30000 iterations.

 .. code-block:: python

-    losshistory, train_state = model.train(epochs=30000)
+    losshistory, train_state = model.train(iterations=30000)

 Finally, we save and plot the best trained result and the loss history of the model.